deleeuwj1/CS1XA3/Assign2/README.md

-# Description of Assignment 2
+# Assignment 2: Resume and Game in ELM

 Due on March 25th, 2018.